Skip to main content

 Take the free 60-second assessment.
 No email required.

-Discover your patternJohn
+Discover your pattern

-Built Fine Is a Lie after walking away from a career that looked perfect and felt like drowning.
-The system I wish had existed when everything fell apart.
+Founder of Fine Is a Lie, a 30-day burnout recovery program built on behavioral activation and CBT.
+Walked away from a career that looked perfect and felt like drowning.
+Spent months pulling apart the research until something held.
+The system is the one I wish had existed when everything fell apart.